lunasec-io/lunasec/docs/pages/overview/authentication.md

 In this scheme, an authentication proxy like [ORY Oathkeeper](https://www.ory.sh/oathkeeper/docs/) takes care of the session.
 This is more secure and allows us to offer the strongest guarantees around protecting your data, even if your server is compromised.

 Enterprises often use a scheme like this.
-LunaSec can be adapted to work with different providers.
+LunaSec can be adapted to work with different authentication providers.